Why-People/iOS-Random-Explorations/README.md

 # iOS-Random-Explorations

-Messing with random iOS APIs
+Just a collection of random Xcode projects to try old and new iOS stuff for fun/experimental/learning purposes.